Commuter Track

 • College credit may be transferable to another College program*

-• Receive a personal letter of commendation from the Dean of Extended Education for passing grades
+• Receive a letter of commendation from the Dean of Extended Education for passing grades

 • Orientation for accepted students and parents to introduce you to the campus and its services